greg-white/sTest/README.md

 ### `TEST_FAILED`

-Check if anny of the test failed.
+Check if anny of the tests has failed.
 Use before `TEST_SUMMARY`.

 Example:
 ```